 E.4.
-In 2021, marine dredged aggregate landed at Poole Wharf showed an increase over the previous year, the third rise in a row.
-Indications are that more could be imported if demand existed.
-The highest amount imported since figures were recorded in 2003 was c.
-110,000 tonnes in 2008.
+Crown Estate figures show that in 2022, Poole Wharf (CEMEX) landed 67,357 tonnes of marine dredged aggregate, a decrease from the previous year.
+Indications are that it could import more if demand existed.
+The highest amount imported since figures were recorded in 2003 was 110,000 tonnes in 2008, and site capacity is noted at 100,000 tpa.
 Further marine aggregate supply is available.